oracle/terraform-provider-oci/website/docs/d/database_cloud_exadata_infrastructures.html.markdown

 * `display_name` - The user-friendly name for the cloud Exadata infrastructure resource.
 The name does not need to be unique.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the cloud Exadata infrastructure resource.
+* `is_scheduling_policy_associated` - If true, the infrastructure is using granular maintenance scheduling preference.
 * `last_maintenance_run_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the last maintenance run.
 * `lifecycle_details` - Additional information about the current lifecycle state.
 * `maintenance_window` - The scheduling details for the quarterly maintenance window.
 Patching and system updates take place during the maintenance window.